RickBr0wn/webpack-react/README.md

-# Webpack-React
+# Webpack-React-Babel

-A minimal boilerplate for a Webpack bundled React project.
+A boilerplate for a Webpack bundled React project with Babel.

 ## Getting Started